Captain: Pilot Officer. H.M.Kennedy RAFVR

 Capt H.J.
 Waddington

 There were four Belgium Special Agents on the plane, of whom understandably very little appears to be known: Sgt H. Goffin; Sgt R. Michaux; Sgt.
 R. Hiersaux and Captain H.P.
 Verhaegen.

 Sgt R. Hiersaux and Capt H.J.
 Waddington survived the crash (brother of Wilfred Waddington).
 The rest of the crew were killed.

 Airborne 2032 on OPERATION TYBALT 3 and THERSITES 4, setting course for the Drop Zone in Belgium.
 Halifax Mk 5, LK743, NF-J rejoined the Tempsford circuit four hours 43 minutes later without the port- outer engine which would not feather.
 The heavily laden aircraft crashed at nearby Tetworth Hall, Bedford, and caught fire.
 Of the four Belgian agents, Capt Henri Verhaegen is buried at Mortseldorp, south of Antwerpen, two of his three companions are known to have hailed from Chatelet and Tamines respectively.There are some details about these agents and the operation on this Web page, scroll down to the heading "12pm".

 Captain Verhaegen is mentioned in a book "Airborne Espionage: International Special Duty Operations in the World Wars" on the operations of the SOE, on this page, you may have to enlarge the image to see it.

 It is probable that this aircraft also dropped the British agent Wilfrid Waddington and the Belgian agent Philippe de Liederkerke before turning for home.

-It seems so poignant that the 3 agents should die when they must have thought themselves safely rescued.
+It seems so poignant that the 3 agents should die when they must have thought themselves safely returned to England.